maheshsabnis/blazeclan_exp/es6/readme.md

     - Array issues that why ES 6 Collections
          - Array cannot store data in Key/Value pair
          - ARray cannot store data with unique values
+# Object Oriented Programming w.r.t.
+ES 6
+    - The 'class' is the keyword
+    - The 'constructor()' is a standard function
+    - public data members are defined inside 'ctor' using 'this.' prefix
+    - no access spcifiers for methods, they are public by default
+    - WHat about private?
+        - @babel/plugin-proposal-private-methods
+            - USed for declaring private data members and member functions
+                - e.g #val, #myfunction(){...}
+    - What about properties?
+        - get and set
+            - @babel/plugin-proposal-class-properties
+    - installing plugins
+        - npm install --save  @babel/plugin-proposal-class-properties  @babel/plugin-proposal-private-methods
+    - Abstract class
+        - Cannot be instantiated
+            - Enhancements in 'new' operator by adding 'Target' property in it to check if the class is instantiated
+                - Prevent an instance creation by checking if 'new.Target' is the class name itself, if yes then throw error
+    - What about Static?
+        - The 'static' keyword define a method as a static
+    - No Method Overloading by default
+    - No Method Overriding
+    - Inheritence is possible using 'extends' keyword
+    - The base class constructir is called using derived class constructor using 'supor()' nclass

 # ES 6 Assignments